Home » The Blog » Dos and Don’ts of Signature File Use

 Quite a few onliners have never heard of a sig-separator, and many feel this traditional sig-separator looks rather silly when interposed into a regular email.
 So the jury is out as to whether sig-separators will ever be able to gain a foothold in regular email and communities that prefer a letter-like style.

 DO keep your sig file to no more than 4-6 lines.
-No, no law will send you to the pokey if you break this guideline.
-However, this is a rule most follow and recommended, so you do not appear too pushy.
+No, there is no law that will send you to the pokey if you break this guideline.
+However, this is a rule most follow and recommend to avoid appearing overzealous.

-DO align your sig’s text with spaces and not tab.
-This is because tabs and text are displayed differently on different machines, making your layout look yucky.
+DO align your sig’s text with spaces rather than a tab.
+Tabs and text are displayed differently on different machines, making your layout look yucky.

-DO set up your email program to automatically append your signature file and make sure to include your sign-off so that you do not have to type your name with every email.
-Such as:
+DO set up your email program to append your signature file automatically and include your sign-off (Thank you!
+Best regards, etc.) and your name so you do not have to type info with every email.

-DO make sure that you add the “HTTPS://” before your site’s URL when you include your website address.
+DO ensure you add the “https://” before your site’s URL when you include your website address.
 This will ensure that your URL is recognized as a clickable link within your email.

-DO have several signatures that you can switch to dependent on the tone or issue at hand.
-Sig files are an excellent way of setting a tone and directs the ongoing communication’s priority or level of formality.
-Sincerely, Best, Regards, Respectfully.
+DO have several signatures that you can switch to, depending on the tone or issue.
+Sig files are an excellent way to set a tone and direct the ongoing communication’s priority or level of formality.
+Sincerely, Best Regards, Respectfully, Thanks.

-You can also set up signatures with your formal name and a less informal version to set a comfort zone with the other party, such as Elizabeth vs. Lizzy.
-However, keep in mind not to be overly informal too soon with new contacts.
-Formalities are in place for a reason – especially in business communications.
+You can also set up signatures with your formal name and a less informal version to establish a comfort zone with the other party, such as Elizabeth vs. Lizzy.
+However, remember not to be overly casual too soon with new contacts.
+Formalities are in place for a reason, especially in business communications.

 DO have signature files that relay a different message based on where and to whom you are emailing.
 For example, if you are marketing on message boards or newsgroups, use a signature file that reflects your new product or the current promotion for that specific audience.

-Different terms and words have different results depending on the market.
-Be sure to include a call to action such as: Download now… Contact Us today about… Get your free… You get the idea – sans hype.
+Depending on the market, different terms and words have different results.
+Be sure to include a call to action such as: Download now… Contact Us today about… Get your free… You get the idea—sans hype.
 Don’t use multiple exclamation marks or question marks.

-DO keep in mind that the perception your signature file provides will lend to others forming opinions about who you are.
+DO remember that the perception your signature file provides will help others form opinions about who you are.
 What do you believe in?
-Do you follow the roles?
-If you know how to use technology – or not.
+Do you follow the rules?
+Do you know how to use technology—or not?